Kimberlee97/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Works fully offline
-3. Should be able to hold up to `1000` persons without a noticeable sluggishness in performance for typical usage.
+3. With a data file of 1000 contacts, all CRUD operations and search commands should execute and render results in under 500ms on typical hardware.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. All user data should be persistent and survives app restarts and OS reboots.
 6. Backups are stored locally